Holistic Steering and Reporting

 The latest announcement focuses on our commitment to achieve net-zero across our value chain by 2030.
 This moves forward our commitment by 20 years.

 SAP is committed to protecting the environment and continuously improving our own environmental performance.
 Therefore, we are gradually introducing an EMS reflecting the ISO 14001 standard at SAP sites worldwide.
 An ISO 50001-certified energy management system is integrated with existing management systems at selected sites, such as SAP’s headquarters.
-View our ISO certificates on sap.com (go to “Energy and environmental management”).
+View our ISO certificates here.

-Since 2012, we annually release an Integrated Report which combines our full-year financial, social, and environmental performance, allowing us to present a clear and holistic overview of what drives our company and our long-term success.
+SAP published its first Integrated Report in 2013 (for the reporting year 2012).
+Since then, we release integrated reports every year under the consideration of the recommendations of the International Integrated Reporting Council (IIRC).
+The Integrated Report combines our full-year financial, social, and environmental performance, allowing us to present a clear and holistic overview of what drives our company and our long-term success.
+With our dedication to transparency and belief in an integrated management approach, SAP remains the only software company disclosing sustainability performance in a holistic integrated report.
 The current SAP Integrated Report can be found at www.sapintegratedreport.com.

-Building on our experience in connecting financial and non-financial measures, we co-founded the Value Balancing Alliance (VBA) in 2019 to support the development of a standardized impact measurement and valuation methodology that helps companies, investors, and other stakeholders understand, quantify and compare financial and non-financial performance.
+Building on our experience in connecting financial and non-financial measures, we co-founded the Value Balancing Alliance (VBA) in 2019 to support the development of a standardised methodology that helps companies, investors, and other stakeholders understand and compare non-financial performance.
 These insights enable companies to create business value beyond revenue or profit growth while taking into consideration the long-term impacts of business operations on the environment and society as a whole.
 Further details on SAP’s journey on holistic steering and reporting can be found here.

 SAP uses the following three key measures: Customer Net Promoter Score (NPS), Employee Engagement Index, and carbon impact.
 Outlook and results for the current year can be found in the SAP Integrated Report.
 Explanations of these measures can be found here.